salvatore-lorenzo/arXiv-2502.18361-QELM_WITNESS/README.md

-# QELM Witness Analysis
+# Quantum extreme learning machines for photonic entanglement witnessing

 ## Overview
-This repository contains code and data for analyzing experimental quantum entanglement witness measurements.
-The project includes tools for loading experimental data, processing it, and generating various plots related to witness operators, Pauli observables, shadow tomography, and singular values.
+This repository contains code and data for reproduce the results in [arXiv:2502.18361](https://arxiv.org/abs/2502.18361).

 ## Repository Structure
 ```